 Finite Q Systems

 For a system with a finite Q, one needs to modify the algorithms discussed previously in an appropriate way.
 Finite Q causes two effects, one trivial and one that must be dealt with.
 The trivial effect is the shift in resonant frequency due to finite damping.
 If one makes the standard correction, all is well.
-One needs to use the real resonant frequency of the system for the timing as discussed above.
+One needs to use the resonant frequency of the system for the timing as discussed above, which takes the dissipation into account.
 The second effect is somewhat more troubling and must be explicitly dealt with.

 Finite Q means losses in the system from the oscillating mode.
 Figure 5 shows what happens.
 In the upper panel of Figure 5, the system has an infinite Q and behaves as described previously.
 In the lower panel, the system has a Q of ~100 and two things happen.
 Because energy is lost every cycle, the amplitude of the oscillating mode decays over time.
 And because the amplitude of the final cycle is not the amplitude of the first cycle, the negative going pulse pulls too much energy from the system and does not stop the response but causes it to oscillate at a non-zero amplitude.
 This loss of energy must be compensated for.
 To do this we add in a small amount of drive at the resonant frequency.